MONT VELAN (3734 m) S-SE FACE from right or East by halfcircular ascent progressively to the left or West:

 July 25th, 1997, in descent by "Narrow Gully/Couloir".

 Eastern Horn (3618 meters~)

 September 27th, 1998, in ascent by Southern Pillar

 with integral descent in day by (lemon yellow color) C1

 , as from the route of August 16th, 1890 by Ellis Carr, William Martin Conway, F.M.
 Davies with the swiss guides Ulrich Kaufmann and Joseph Marie Lochmatter.
 West Horn

 Western Brèche (3610/2m~)

 from base with progressive traverse to the left or West on Central Pillar, Central great Couloir

 and, (ocher yellow color)

 June 28th, 1920.
-Climb combined with the following crossing always to the left or West on South Pillar
+Climb combined with the following crossing always to the left or West briefly with traverse, before in almost horizontal route and after in diagonal to the Northwest, on South Pillar

 Complicated and complex way, also rather dangerous because it is very exposed to falling stones, that in practice begins at the base of (see photo above) D = Velan 's Jags towards the VI ° Tooth